Mesopotamia

 500

-Though Christians and Jews had been living in the Saudi peninsula for centuries before the rise of Islam, Muhammad claimed to restore and reform not Christianity or Judaism but this (mysterious) monotheistic tradition.
+Though Christians and Jews had been living in the Saudi peninsula for centuries before the rise of Islam, Muhammad claimed to restore and reform not Christianity or Judaism specifically but this mysterious monotheistic tradition that resembled them.

 What is Hanifiyyah?